 Next, drive along the coast to Omaha Beach, the battlefield that saw the most causalities of any D-Day landing.
 Then make your way up to the beautiful Normandy American Cemetery and Memorial, where 9,387 service men rest in peace.

-You will see Pegasus Bridge and its sister bridge site for one of the most complete and successful operation carried out on D-Day.
+See Pegasus Bridge and its sister bridge, the sites of one of the most successful D-Day operations.
 It was vital for these bridges to be captured intact in order to deny the Germans a crossing point over the Orne river and canal, which together run parallel to the sea from Caen.
-The paratroopers held their position despite numerous enemy counter-attacks until they were joined by British troops advancing south from Sword Beach just after midday on D-Day.
+The paratroopers held their position despite numerous enemy counter-attacks until they were joined by British troops advancing south from Sword Beach.

-Your last stop for the day will be at Merville Battery Museum, where you will learn about the men of the 6th British Airborne.
-This small group of determined British soldiers managed to succeed in their D-Day mission to capture and destroy the guns strategically situated to fire on the landings taking place three miles further west on Sword Beach.
+You’ll then visit the Merville Battery Museum to learn about the men of the 6th British Airborne.
+This small group of determined British soldiers managed to succeed in their D-Day mission to capture and destroy German guns that were strategically placed to shoot down Allied forces.

 Further west you’ll visit Sword Beach, the easternmost landing site of the Allied invasion where the British 3rd Infantry Division landed on their way to Caen.
 Continue to the Hillman Bunker, part of the inland defenses of the Sword Beach sector.
 Here, visit the underground bunkers that were once connected by trenches and surrounded by barbed wire and minefields to protect the Germans gun batteries against Allied attacks.

 Your last stop is the Bayeux War Cemetery, the largest WWII cemetery of the Commonwealth soldiers in France containing 4,648 graves of soldiers who fought in the Invasion of Normandy.

 At the end of the day, relax on the drive back to the original departure point in Bayeux.